-- Smoking: This comes from the body not being able to deliver the proper amount of nutrients to the discs in the back.
+- Smoking: This comes from the body not delivering the proper amount of nutrients to the discs in the back.

 Keep The Back Healthy & Strong: Back Pain Treatment Specialist

 Exercise: Low-impact aerobic workout/activities that do not strain or jolt the back.
-These can increase strength and endurance in the back and allow the muscles to function in a better fashion.
+These can increase strength and endurance in the back and allow the muscles to function better.
 Walking and swimming are good.
-Talk with a doctor about activities that are best.
+Talk with a doctor about the best activities.

-Build Muscle Strength And Flexibility: Abdominal/back muscle exercises (core-strength exercise) help condition these muscles so they work together like a natural back brace.
-Flexibility in the hips and upper legs aligns the pelvic bones to improve how the back feels.
+Build Muscle Strength And Flexibility: Abdominal/back muscle exercises (core-strength exercise) help condition these muscles, so they work together as a natural back brace.
+Flexibility in the hips and upper legs aligns the pelvic bones with improving how the back feels.
 The doctor or physical therapist can tell which exercises are right.